 I specifically ordered for roast duck drumstick but was given a normal plate @ RM4 instead.
 Ah well, never mind.

 The roast duck meat was lean but was quite fatty under the skin.
 Taste wise it was not bad at all, nothing to complain about.
-Click here to continue reading >
+Continue reading

 My visit to Kuching about three years ago opened my eyes (and mouth) to some really nice hawker food like Kolo Mee, Sarawak Laksa, Sio Bee and Teh C Peng Special.
 Among all I missed Kolo Mee and Teh C Peng Special the most.